Do you hate the idea of budgeting?

 - Mint.com – US based free online budgeting tool.
 By US based, I mean that it synchronises with your bank accounts to make budgeting and reconciliation easier.

-- Mvelopes – another popular US based online budgeting tool based on the envelopes budgeting system.
+- Mvelopes – a US based online budgeting tool based on the envelopes budgeting system.
 This one is not free.
 It claims to support some Australian financial institutions, the only two that I could find was BankWest and AMEX Aust.
 The programme can still be used outside the US, but not the full features.

 - You Need A Budget – Another popular budgeting tool, to download ($60 US cost) it is based on 4 principles of money management and uses the envelope system of budgeting.
 While you can use it anywhere, it is only fully featured (bill payments automatic bank recs etc) if you’re in the US.